resin-studio/slim/README.md

             - rhs variable implies least solution (union until valid)
             - lhs variable implies greatest solution (intersect until valid)
     - in order to visualize the ideal CHC language for refined reasoning
+    - convert co-induction to induction with implication to allow simplifying on lhs
 - evaluate existing solvers for feasibility
+    - Yurii Kostyukov, Dmitry Mordvinov & Grigory Fedyukovich (2021): Beyond the Elementary Representations of Program Invariants over Algebraic Data Types.
     - see if solvers have specialized logic for solving for arguments of horn clauses
     - understand if subtyping entailment needs to be abandoned in favor of typing entailment
     - try running the CHC-type translation on foldn example